10 Best AI Chatbots for Small Business in 2026 (Honest Comparison)

 Setup: Done-for-you in 48 hours

-AI model: Claude by Anthropic
+AI model: Anthropic

 Best for: Restaurants, dental offices, spas, salons, service businesses